Nats top Indians 8-2, head to playoffs on 8-game win streak

+WASHINGTON (AP) — It’s been more than a century since a major league team went from 12 games under .500 to as many wins as the Washington Nationals accumulated this season.

-WASHINGTON (AP) — The Washington Nationals continued their surge into the playoffs by stretching their winning streak to a year-high eight games with an 8-2 victory Sunday over the eliminated Cleveland Indians in a regular-season finale that meant nothing to either club.
+And the Nationals are surging into the playoffs, running their winning streak to a year-high eight games with an 8-2 victory Sunday over the eliminated Cleveland Indians in a regular-season finale that meant nothing to either club.

+“Getting everything ready, everything set.
+Just keep it rolling,” said left fielder Juan Soto, who’s been struggling at the plate but delivered an RBI double in the first.
+“I can tell you we’re ready for the playoffs.”

-Washington will host the NL wild-card game Tuesday night against the Milwaukee Brewers.
+Washington, which finished 93-69 after starting 19-31, will host the NL wild-card game Tuesday night against the Milwaukee Brewers.

+“No matter how you start, the objective is to get to the postseason.
+The boys did that,” Washington manager Dave Martinez said.
+“We can all sit here and say, ‘Hey, it was ugly in the beginning.’
+But they stepped up and endured a lot and we’re going to the postseason.”

-Making a push to start that win-or-go-home game, catcher Kurt Suzuki — who missed most of September with a bad right elbow — hit his 17th homer, a two-run shot in the third inning.
-Juan Soto delivered an RBI double in the first, and Brian Dozier and Gerardo Parra each drove in two runs in the sixth.
-Parra tacked on a run-scoring hit in the eighth.
+He juggled his lineup a bit, resting a handful of regulars and allowing others to depart after two or three plate appearances.
+Catcher Kurt Suzuki — who missed most of September with a bad right elbow — hit his 17th homer, a two-run shot in the third inning.
+Brian Dozier and Gerardo Parra each drove in two runs in the sixth, and Parra tacked on a run-scoring hit in the eighth.

 Parra, whose spot on the postseason roster has been in doubt, is 7 for 9 with 11 RBIs over the last three days.